 / The Summary

-We want to give companies who are building exciting kit that advisers and planners might be using in the next few years a chance to show what they’re up to.
+We wanted to give companies who were building exciting kit that advisers and planners might use in the next few years a chance to show what they were up to.

-These are firms who don’t normally get to stand in the spotlight; they might be pre-revenue or even bootstrapping themselves out of the startup phase.
-We don’t care about that.
-What we do care about is that what they’re doing is genuinely different and potentially useful to UK advisers and planners.
+These were firms who don’t normally get to stand in the spotlight; they might have been pre-revenue or even bootstrapping themselves out of the startup phase.
+We didn’t care about that.
+What we did care about is that what they were doing was genuinely different and potentially useful to UK advisers and planners.

-We’ve selected five of the most exciting firms and invited them to strut their stuff.
-An expert panel of industry legends from across the sector will grill each one and there’ll be a chance for the audience to do the same.
-We’ll also have a couple of discussions and a keynote – all from seriously interesting people.
+We selected five of the most exciting firms and invited them to strut their stuff.
+An expert panel of industry legends from across the sector grilled each one and there was a chance for the audience to do the same.
+We also had a couple of discussions and a keynote – all from seriously interesting people.

 • Etcho: A B2B platform that combines psychology and AI to unearth a client’s individual investor profile and worldview to deliver a personalised portfolio that matches their investor values and goals.
 A third-party DFM manages the portfolios to ensure risk return and value alignment are synched.